openstack-archive/kloudbuster/doc/source/readme.rst

 * Only supports HTTP and storage traffic in this version

-Unlike some other scaling test frameworks, KloudBuster does *not* attempt to:
+Unlike some other scaling test frameworks, KloudBuster does **not** attempt to:

-* provide a scale test framework that works across different cloud technologies (OpenStack + AWS + Google Cloud + ...) - we are only focusing on OpenStack
+    * Provide a scale test framework that works across different cloud technologies (OpenStack + AWS + Google Cloud + ...) - we are only focusing on OpenStack

-* provide a scale test framework that is flexible and programmable to do everything - we just focus on opinionated and well targeted performance and scale areas with sensible use cases and available in a fully integrated and easy to consume packaged format
+    * Provide a scale test framework that is flexible and programmable to do everything - we just focus on opinionated and well targeted performance and scale areas with sensible use cases and available in a fully integrated and easy to consume packaged format

-* replace bare metal and domain specific native performance and scale frameworks (line level traffic generators, ceph specific performance and scale tools...)
+    * Replace bare metal and domain specific native performance and scale frameworks (line level traffic generators, ceph specific performance and scale tools...)

 Contributions and Feedbacks